 The results obtained from Vanscheidt et al., (2002) suggest efficacy in the relief of symptoms such as "heaviness and tiredness" and "sensation of tension" in patients suffering from chronic venous insufficiency.
 As stated by the author himself, any reduction of oedema is only regarded as clinically relevant if it is accompanied by an improvement in patient's quality of life.
 However, the treatment response measured by the disease specific questionnaire on the quality of life appeared negative at the end of this study.
-Finally, the provided evidence is insufficient to implement the R. aculeatus monograph for a well-established use in relieving symptoms of chronic venous insufficiency.
+Finally, the provided evidence is insufficient to accept R. aculeatus for a well-established use monograph in relieving symptoms of chronic venous insufficiency.

-Moreover, the French National Authority for Health reassessed the benefice of all veinotonics in the treatment of chronic venous insufficiency.
-All the veinonotics with marketing authorization in France such as Ruscus extract and hesperidine methylchalcone, diosmin, troxerutin had been studied.
-The conclusions of the Authority were that the efficacy of all the medicines was minor and the proofs given to demonstrate the efficacy were poor.
+Moreover, the French National Authority for Health reassessed the benefit of all 'veinotonics' in the treatment of chronic venous insufficiency.
+All the 'veinonotics' with marketing authorisation in France such as Ruscus extract and hesperidine methylchalcone, diosmin, troxerutin had been studied.
+The conclusions of the Authority were that the efficacy of all the medicines was minor and the evidence given to demonstrate the efficacy was poor.